Dallas Baptist University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At DBU, approximately 47% of students took out student loans averaging $11,713 a year.
 That adds up to $46,852 over four years for those students.

-How Much Money Do DBU Graduates Make?students who graduate from DBU with a bachelor's degree go on to jobs where they make an average salary of $43,200 in their early years.
+How Much Money Do DBU Graduates Make?students who graduate with a bachelor's degree from DBU make about $43,200 a year during their first few years of employment after graduation.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Dallas Baptist University